nickmachairas/doctorate/docs/2-database/fhwa_dfltd.inc.rst

    Distribution of Pile Lengths in the *FHWA DFLTD v.2*

-..
-TODO: rephrase this paragraph

-The database uses the broad soil type classifications of cohesive, non-cohesive, intermediate geomaterial, rock, and variable.
-The soil type is classified as uniform condition if at least 70 percent of the soil along the pile side or base consists of the specified material type.
-Variable sites consist of a combination of soil types where combined layers for each soil type are less than 70 percent of the total.
+DFLTD v.2 used the following broad soil type classifications: cohesive, non-cohesive, intermediate geomaterial, rock, and variable (mixed).
+Soil types were classified as uniform if at least 70% of the soil along the pile side or base consisted of the specified material type.

 .. figure:: figures/fhwa_soil_type_distribution.png